What Does it Take to Be a Metal-Refining Furnace Operator or Tender?

 - Direct work crews in the cleaning and repair of furnace walls and flooring.

-Things a Metal-Refining Furnace Operator or Tender Should Know How to Do
+Qualities of a Metal-Refining Furnace Operator or Tender

-When polled, Metal-Refining Furnace Operators and Tenders say the following skills are most frequently used in their jobs:
+Metal-Refining Furnace Operators and Tenders state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.